wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

     !!! note
         On the corresponding drop-down list, you can see, `sample-local-authenticator` which is the display name of the custom authenticator that was written.
 Thus, you can make sure your custom authenticator is there and ready for use.

-14. Visit the playground2 app and provide the **Client ID** of the registered app and give the **Scope** as `openid` to make sure it is using the OpenID Connect flow.
+14. Configure the pickup-dispatch app with the appropriate **Client ID** of the registered app and give the **Scope** as `openid` to make sure it is using the OpenID Connect flow.
 Click **Authorize**.
     ![Playground app](../assets/img/using-wso2-identity-server/playground-app.jpeg)